AllenInstitute/MicronsBinder/README.md

 The introductory notebooks below are not intended to be run on mybinder for reasons specified below.
 To run them you should set up a local python environment (see [these instructions](#localenv)).

 * [MeshExample](notebooks/intro/MeshExample.ipynb)
 This demonstrates basic 3D visualization of meshes and skeletons using vtk, as well as calculating shortest paths along a mesh.
-This example uses more memory than allocated to most binder instances, and may be killed during processing using those resources.
+This example uses more memory than allocated to most binder instances, and may be killed during processing while using those resources.
 * [Render3DScaleBar](notebooks/intro/Render3DScaleBar.ipynb)
 This demonstrates two techinques to create 3D scale bars on 3D visualization plots.
 It requires access to an X windows system to view these plots.